-Electrophoresis chamber electrophoresis.
-In the first applied with bromophenol samples were after a few minutes of pocket a size marker was blue, in the other pockets, the added bromocresol green samples are loaded onto a gel placed in an electrophoresis electrolytes.
-Thereafter, 100 V, 10-20 V per cm gel length) is applied, which causes a migration of negatively charged molecules through the gel in the direction of the anode (plus pole).
+Electrophoresis chamber after a few minutes of electrophoresis.
+In the first pocket a size marker was applied with bromophenol blue, in the other pockets, the samples were added bromocresol green

+For separation, the denatured samples are loaded onto a gel of polyacrylamide, which is placed in an electrophoresis buffer with suitable electrolytes.
+Thereafter, a voltage (usually around 100 V, 10-20 V per cm gel length) is applied, which causes a migration of negatively charged molecules through the gel in the direction of the anode (plus pole).
 The gel acts like a sieve.
 Small proteins migrate relatively easily through the mesh of the gel, while larger proteins are more likely to be retained and thereby migrate more slowly through the gel.
 The electrophoresis lasts between three quarters of an hour and several hours depending on the voltage and length of gel used.